nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Your current height (in m) is: 1.70
 ----------------------------------------------------------------------------------------------------------------------------------------
 ```
+> :bulb: **Additional information:**
-Note: Inputs given for NEW_HEIGHT is in meters, and can only be given as an integer or decimal number ranging from 0.50
+> * Inputs given for NEW_HEIGHT is in meters, and can only be given as an integer
+> or decimal number ranging from 0.50 to 4.00.
- to 4.00.
-Inputs will be rounded up to 2 decimal places.
+> * Inputs will be rounded up to 2 decimal places.

 #### 2.3.1.5 Edit profile weight
 Format: `edit height NEW_WEIGHT(in kg)`